Venus in the morning sky 2018 - 2019 Animated

-Our Moon from December 19th through December 22nd, one hour after sunset.
+Our Moon for December 3rd through December 6th one hour before sunrise.

 The software for this image is free and can be found at http://www.stellarium.org/.

 It's also great to use if you want to know what the Moon looks like three days or three years from now.

 It's very easy to use!
 (My fireflies are rugged in all weather conditions!)